-If you have an idea of which school you’d like to train in, try and get experience in that school so that you’ve already built a relationship with the staff before you apply.
-Many schools will be happy to accommodate your request if you give them enough notice, but if you’re having trouble getting school experience, get in touch with us and we’ll see what we can do.
+If you have an idea of which school you’d like to train in, try and get experience there so that you can build relationships with the staff before you apply.
+Many schools will be happy to accommodate your request if you give them enough notice, but if you’re having trouble getting school experience, get in touch with us and we’ll see how we may be able to help.

 - Do your research

 It’s a good idea to familiarise yourself with the world of teaching and education so that you can confidently use some of the specific terminology in your application, and if all goes well, your interview.

-- Include a compelling personal statement
+- Write a compelling personal statement

-Most importantly, fine-tune your personal statement so that it really allows your skills, passion, and suitability for teaching to shine.
-We’ve gone into more detail about this in a dedicated blog post, but it’s worth taking the time to get this right, because it’s the only part that allows you to bring your personality into the application.
+Most importantly, fine-tune your personal statement so that it really allows your skills, passion, and suitability for teaching to shine through.
+It’s worth taking the time to get this right, because it’s the only part that allows you to bring your personality into the application.